openfaas/templates-sdk/python/openfaas-sdk/README.md

 ### Versioning

-The `funciton_sdk` use SemVer.
+The `openfaas_sdk` use SemVer.
 New builds need to increment and commit the new version first.

 To set a sepecific version value, use